lgingerich/web-crawler/README.md

 scalable version of this consumer/scraper should be k8s with multiple pods

 for repeated scraping, store a hash of robots.txt and the page content for each url

+add more metadata for each url
+    successfulCrawls
+    failedCrawls
+    firstCrawlTime